-1. Before installing the Motor Assembly (8), coat the Orings on the Motor Assembly and the inside of the Motor Housing bore with O-ring lubricant.
+- 1. Before installing the Motor Assembly (6), coat the Orings on the Motor Assembly and the inside of the Motor Housing bore with O-ring lubricant.
 Position the Motor Housing with the main bore opening in the vertical position.
 Carefully slide the Motor Assembly down into the housing, with the geared shaft pointing out.
 It is important to slide the motor assembly in as straight as possibly to prevent a cut O-ring.
-When properly seated in the motor housing the front exhaust passage, in the housing, should be completely visible.
+When properly seated in the motor housing the front exhaust passage, in the housing, should be completely visible. - Attach the Gear Pinion (16) to the Motor Shaft.
+Install the Gear Pinion Retaining Ring (15).
+Be careful not to expand the Gear Pinion Retaining Ring any more than necessary to fit it to the shaft.
+Be sure the retaining ring is fully seated in the groove.

-- Set the Motor Housing assembly on the assembled Offset Gear Case and Drive Housing assembly, making certain the punch marks on the Intermediate Gear Case are aligned with those on the Motor Housing Assembly. - Fill the fluid reservoir at the back of the Motor Housing with 7 ml (0.24 fl.oz.) of 80W90 hypoid gear oil.
+- Set the Motor Housing assembly on the assembled Offset Gear Case and Drive Housing assembly, making certain the punch marks on the Intermediate Gear Case are aligned with those on the Motor Housing Assembly. - 4.
+Fill the fluid reservoir at the back of the Motor Housing with 7 ml (0.24 fl.oz.) of 80W90 hypoid gear oil.
 Do not overfill.
 Wrap the filler Plug with Teflon tape and install in the Motor Housing.
-Tighten to 5 to 10 ftlb (6.8 to 13.6 Nm) of torque. - Wipe/clean the gasket surface on the rear of the Motor Housing.
-Position the Motor Inlet Cover Gasket (5) on the Motor Housing. - Set Inlet Cover (3) onto the Motor Housing making certain the punch marks on the Inlet Cover align with those on the Motor Housing.
-Take care not to disturb the alignment of the Inlet Cover Gasket when positioning the Inlet Cover. - 6.
-Install the Motor Housing/Inlet Cover Cap Screws (1) and Lock washers (2), Tighten the Cap Screws to 25 ftlbs (34 Nm) of torque.
+Tighten to 5 to 10 ft-lb (6.8 to 13.6 Nm) of torque. - Wipe/clean the gasket surface on the rear of the Motor Housing.
+Position the Motor Inlet Cover Gasket (11) on the Motor Housing. - Set Inlet Cover (18) onto the Motor Housing making certain the punch marks on the Inlet Cover align with those on the Motor Housing.
+Take care not to disturb the alignment of the Inlet Cover Gasket when positioning the Inlet Cover. - Install the Motor Housing/Inlet Cover Cap Screws (28) and Lockwashers (29).
+Tighten the Cap Screws to 25 ft-lbs (34 Nm) of torque